AndyB-WHG/westhoughton-boxing-club/README.md

 4. As a user I would like to know if boxing lessons are available and, if so, how to go about booking a lesson/lessons.

-* Page one of the site gives regular lesson times for both adults and children and has a ‘book now’ button which links to a booking form on the Contact Page (page 2).
+* Page one of the site gives regular lesson times for both adults and children and has a ‘Booking Details’ button within each section which link to a booking form on the Contact Page (page 2).

 5. As a user I would like to see the facilities the club provides to check the environment is suitable for my needs.